sesartrumpet/cs386-pennypilot/Reports/Deliverable1.md

 -Don't Care about Detailed reports

 ## Interview 8:
-**Who:** Paul (age 23)\
+**Who was interviewed:** Paul (age 23)\
+**Who interviewed:** Manjot kaur\
 **When:** February 2,2025\
 **Customer Segment:** Young adult managing finaces through spreadsheets or simple budgeting methods\

 **Key Insights:**

 -Paul uses Google Sheets to track his finances and feels that a basic tool works fine for him.
 -He is open to better solutions that could streamline his finances, such as integration with checking accounts for automatic expense tracking.

 **Representative Quotes:**